Climate glossary: Cutting through the COP26 jargon | DW | 29.10.2021

 As part of an emissions trading scheme, the carbon price can refer to the cost of emissions per ton, or the cost of carbon credits.
 The higher the carbon price, the bigger the incentive to cut emissions, meaning it is also a gauge of the economic cost of mitigation.
 A carbon price also refers to the rate of a carbon tax, which puts a price on emissions.

 The Conference of the Parties is the supreme body of UN conventions, including the United Nations Framework Convention on Climate Change.
-All States that are Parties to the Convention are represented at the COP, during which they review implementation of targets set in the Paris Agreement, for example, and decide how to better achieve climate mitigation measures.
+All states that are parties to that convention are represented at the COP, during which they review implementation of targets set in the Paris Agreement, for example, and decide how to better achieve climate mitigation measures.

 The process by which countries, individuals or other entities aim to achieve zero fossil carbon emissions largely associated with electricity, industry and transport.